maneatingduck/wsl_bootstrap/README.md

 ```

 # wsl commands and files
 You'll need a directory structure and some commands for manipulating distros and tar files in powershell.
-Here's my suggested structure:
+Here's my suggested structure, which this guide will assume:
  ```
 C:\Users\aa303\wsl
                 ├── tar
                 ├── vhdx (hard drive files for each distro) │   ├── aa
-                │   ├── o_ops
-                │   ├── s_ops
+                │   ├── ops
                 │   └── template
                 └── wsl_bootstrap (this repo)
                     ├── logs